wix-incubator/wix-client-docs/README.md

-# Wix Developers - Client-Side Referece
+# Wix Developers - Client-Side Reference
 This repository includes all the documentation files for the Wix Developers client-side referece site.
 The following documentation is visible through the [Wix Developers Client-Side Referece](https://dev.wix.com/api/client).